Encryption is a real puzzle for the world

 encryption

-Similarly, the new UK home secretary Priti Patel criticized the use of end-to-end encryption on messaging like Facebook's WhatsApp.
+Similarly, new UK home secretary Priti Patel recently criticized the use of end-to-end encryption in messaging services such as Facebook's WhatsApp.

 "When systems are deliberately designed using end-to-end encryption that prevents any form of access to the content, regardless of the crimes they may allow, we must intervene," he said.